MatiasDiBernardo/Lowcost-ITW-curation/README.md

     - `type`: Only Whisper model (working on accurate alternatives).
     - `model_size`: Whisper model size ("Small", "Large", "Turbo").

+- **Speaker Filtering**

+    - `osd_min_overlap_sec`: Seconds threshold to consider an audio "dirty" from Overlapped Speech Detection.
+    - `verification_cluster_method`: The clustering algorithm, which can be 'agglomerative' or 'spectral'.
+    - `verification_agglomerative_threshold`: Cosine distance threshold used for agglomerative clustering.
+    - `verification_spectral_min_clusters`: The minimum number of clusters for spectral clustering.
+    - `verification_spectral_max_clusters`: The maximum number of clusters for spectral clustering.

 You can modify these parameters in `config.yaml` to change how the pipeline processes your audio data.